"TRAIN LIKE YOUR LIFE DEPENDS ON IT!"

 Student pilots can apply up to 2.5 hours in our AATD motion simulator towards their private rating - Instrument students may apply up to 20 hours towards their instrument rating, Commercial student pilots may apply up to 50 hours simulation time towards their commercial or up to 25 hours towards your ATP.
 Finally, Instrument rated pilots may maintain their currency using the Full Motion Simulator here in Salem Oregon and can conduct the majority of their Instrument Proficiency Check in the simulator (however certain steps of the IPC must still be conducted in-aircraft).

 CRAZEDpilot's trusted Certified Flight Instructor is CFII rated Craig Hochstetler.
 Born and raised in Salem is an Embry–Riddle Aeronautical University graduate with a Bachelor's in Aeronautics and holds a CFII (instrument) rating, Advanced Ground Instructor rating, and was honored with the Gold Seal Instructors award.
-At an introductory rate of a mere $35 per training hour, you can perform VFR or IFR training scenarios or complete up to 20 HOURS of your instrument rating at a WHOPPING discount compared to other training opportunities!
+You can perform VFR or IFR training scenarios at a WHOPPING discount compared to other training opportunities!
 If you have a preferred flight instructor - we can train your instructor on the use of the simulator, only medium technical skills are required.
 Prepayment of 5 hours of Simulator use is required in order to offset training time for your instructor if they are not ALREADY an approved instructor on our Simulator system.

 Contact us now to get started by emailing SIM@CRAZEDpilot.com